emmideric/alx-system_engineering-devops/README.md

-Script that adds a directory to PATH
+Script that counts the number of directories in the PATH